The Shir Libeynu School: (for ages 7-11)

 Our supplemental program for 2018/2019 will start in September, 2018, weekly on Sunday mornings, at a central location.

 This innovative program has two-10 week sessions (autumn and winter) that will focus on themes such as Jewish stories, rituals, holidays, language and the arts.
 Children who have had minimal or no formal Jewish education, or for whom this may be a first learning experience, are welcome.

 The teacher for this school is Dana Rubinshtein, an educator who speaks English, French, Hebrew and Russian.
 Dana holds a bachelor’s degree in science from Concordia University, and now is pursuing a teaching degree through the faculty of education, York University.
 She has experience in the classroom of a Toronto Jewish after-school program and at its summer camp.
 Dana has also worked as: a presenter of science workshops for children and youth, a Hebrew and science tutor to children, and an assistant at a Montreal Jewish day school.

-We are grateful to Shir Libeynu members Jon Novick and Denis Frawley for their generosity in donating venue space in which to hold the program for the first year.
+We are grateful to Shir Libeynu members Jon Novick and Denis Frawley for their generosity in donating venue space during our first year.

-The Shabbat Morning Younger-Children’s Program: to run on Saturday mornings, at the same time as our services, for those ages three to eight years old.
-It is a continuation and enhancement of our present program which will have crafts, stories, songs and other approaches to what is occurring at Shabbat that day in the chapel, where, of course, children are also always welcome to join their adults, who will also be welcome in the children’s room.
+The Shabbat Morning Young Children’s Program: occurs on Saturday mornings, at the same time as our services, for those ages three through seven years old.
+Children (and their adults who wish to join them) enjoy crafts, stories, songs and other approaches to what is occurring at Shabbat that day in the chapel where, of course, children are also always welcome to join in..

 As always, children are welcome to drop in to the monthly sessions of both of our Shabbat morning services, and there is no fee.
 But we hope that parents and grandparents will see their ways to making this a regular part of the shul experience every month.